jesskarcz/Dashboard-Most-Streamed-Spotify-Songs-2023/README.txt

-Spotify Dashboard - Most Streamed Songs 2023 🎶
+Spotify Dashboard - Most Streamed Songs 2023 🎶 View it live here: https://jk-dashboard-most-streamed-spotify-songs-2023.streamlit.app
-Welcome to the Spotify Dashboard for the Most Streamed Songs of 2023! 🚀 This project was crafted by Jesica Karczewski, and brings you an interactive and visually appealing exploration of the top tracks on Spotify.
+Welcome to the Spotify Dashboard for the Most Streamed Songs of 2023! 🚀 This project brings you an interactive and visually appealing exploration of the top tracks on Spotify.

 Features:
 1. Dynamic Filtering: